junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Protecting Access for Hunters and Anglers Act of 2025”.
+This Act may be cited as the “Protecting Access for Hunters and Anglers Act”.

 ## § 2.
 Protecting access for hunters and anglers on federal land and water